githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 by making extensive use of templates.

-## Common Verbs
+## Commonly used Verbs

-I list as follows some common verbs and their variations in the context of batch-processing elements sequentially.
+I list as follows some commonly used verbs and their variations in the context of batch-processing elements sequentially.
 Note that an implementation of a verb for a particular datatype is often referred to as a combinator.